 SAN DIEGO MARRIAGE LICENSE

-Appointments are required.
+A San Diego Marriage License requires an appointment in San Diego.
 Both parties must appear together at one of our office locations: (listed below)

 Each person must present one form of valid photo identification with proof of age.
 To expedite the identification process, it is recommended that both parties bring a certified copy of their birth certificate.